SergeyTsalkov/brooce/README.md

 * **Suicide Mode** -- Instruct brooce to run a shell command after it's been idle for a pre-set period.
 Perfect for having unneeded EC2 workers terminate themselves.

 ## Learn Redis First
+Brooce uses redis as its database.
 Redis can be accessed from any programming language, but how to do it for each one is beyond the scope of this documentation.
 All of our examples will use the redis-cli shell commands, and it's up to you to substitute the equavalents in your language of choice!
+If you're a programmer and you haven't learned redis yet, you owe it to yourself to do so!

 ## Quick Start
 We have a tutorial that'll get you set up and run your first job.